How to Master Adhesive Selection for Industrial Applications

 Laboratory testing confirms that surface contaminants are the primary cause of adhesion failure in industrial applications.

-Technicians must use IPA alcohol to remove residual oils and particulates before any adhesive is applied.
-This solvent cleaning process prepares the substrate for mechanical abrasion, which increases the effective surface area for the bond.
+Technicians must use IPA to remove residual oils and particulates before applying any adhesive.
+This solvent-cleaning process prepares the substrate for mechanical abrasion, increasing the effective surface area for the bond.

 By creating a micro-etched surface, you provide a mechanical key for the high-strength 21 MPa resin to grip.
 All surfaces must remain completely dry and free of oils to prevent the formation of weak boundary layers.

 Any moisture trapped during the process can lead to outgassing and void formation within the cured adhesive line.
-We recommend a final wipe with a lint-free cloth to ensure the industrial-grade 1.1g/cm³ density of the adhesive isn’t compromised by debris.
+We recommend a final wipe with a lint-free cloth to ensure the adhesive’s industrial-grade 1.1g/cm³ density isn’t compromised by debris.

 Application and Curing